Siemens-Healthineers/K2s/docs/op-manual/installing-k2s.md

 To create a user-defined configuration for any of the hosting variants, take one of the corresponding [Base Configuration Files](https://github.com/Siemens-Healthineers/K2s/tree/main/k2s/cmd/k2s/cmd/install/config/embed){target="_blank"} as a template.

 ### Online vs. Offline
 Downloading all dependencies (i.e. binaries) on-the-fly is referred to as *online* installation, whereas *offline* refers to an installation package containing parts of or all the dependencies.
-If *K2s* was acquired via [Downloading the Official Release Package](get-k2s.md#option-1-download-official-release-package), parts of the dependencies are already available locally.
-If an offline package was create according to [Create Offline Package](create-offline-package.md), all dependencies are available offline.
+If *K2s* was acquired via [Downloading the Official Release Package](getting-k2s.md#option-1-downloading-official-release-package), parts of the dependencies are already available locally.
+If an offline package was create according to [Creating Offline Package](creating-offline-package.md), all dependencies are available offline.

 As per default, the *k2s* CLI keeps downloaded files as well as the *Linux*-based control-plane image and reuses them.
 To change this behavior, use the following CLI flags (they apply to all installation variants[^1]).